mtgrosser/dhl-bcs/README.md

 # Dhl::Bcs

-This is a client for the DHL Business Customer Shipping (BCS) API version 2.0.
+This is a client for the DHL Business Customer Shipping (BCS) API version 3.1.
 It is inspired by the [DHL intraship gem](https://github.com/waldher/dhl-intraship) which implements API version 1.0 which is expired.
 The Dhl::Bcs gem uses [Savon 2](https://github.com/savonrb/savon) to communicate via SOAP with the DHL API.
-The DHL BCS API is just for standard parcels.
-If you are looking for shipping of express parcels this gem is not for you.
+The DHL BCS API is just for standard parcels shipped from Germany and Austria.
+If you are looking for shipping of express parcels or shipping from other countries, this gem is not for you.

 ## Installation